Rafting in Nepal: History

 The first commercial rafting company, Himalayan River and Exploration, was registered in 1976 by Al Read.
 This was the first rafting company not only in Nepal but the entire Asia.
 The headquarters of the company was in Kathmandu and was run by American and Nepali staffs.
 In 1976, over 100 Nepalese were trained for the rafting job.
 These trainees later started their own rafting companies.

 In 1989, the Nepal Association of Rafting Agents was formally recognized by the Government.
 Initially, the Government required that all rafting clients pay for a permit that allowed them to participate in a rafting trip on a particular river for a specified number of days.
 This system was revoked in 1999.

-Rivers

-Rafting is allowed in all the rivers of Nepal.
-Some disturbance has been observed due to the construction of dams and weirs for hydropower production.
-Some popular river for rafting are listed below.